FindMySchool LogoFindMySchool

 The school is part of a multi-academy trust established in October 2017, with Katharine Dines serving as both headteacher and CEO.
 This leadership structure has brought stability and shared learning across primary and secondary phases locally.

 The sixth form opened in September 2014 and serves around 140 students, including some external entrants joining at Year 12.
-A-level performance is stronger, with 53% of grades achieving A*-B. Breaking this down: 8% achieved A*, 16% achieved A, and 29% achieved B. This profile shows modest performance at the very top, solid performance at grades B and above, and indicates that most students cluster in the B-to-upper-C range.
+In the 2025 A-level dataset, 40% of grades were A*-B. Breaking this down: 10% achieved A*, 10% achieved A, and 20% achieved B. This profile shows modest performance at the very top, with most higher-grade outcomes sitting around B rather than A* or A.

-The sixth form ranks 957th in England (FindMySchool ranking), placing it in the middle-to-lower-middle of sixth forms nationally.
+The sixth form ranks 1,375th in England for A-level academic outcomes and 1,379th overall (FindMySchool ranking), placing it in the middle of sixth forms nationally.
 Importantly, inspectors rated sixth form provision as Good in 2025, with particular praise for how independent progress plans help students take ownership of their learning and with support for students to achieve well given their prior attainment.
 Ofsted noted that the sixth form benefits from the same curriculum improvements seen in the main school.

 In 2024, one student secured a Cambridge place.
 Additionally, 45% of the 2024 leaver cohort progressed to university, 10% entered apprenticeships, and 33% moved into employment.
 This breadth of destination is typical of comprehensive secondary sixth forms.